Sammy Skobel: Personal life and later life

 During his time in New York, Skobel met many celebrities and dated Debbie Reynolds before she was well-known.
 Skobel married his wife Acrivie ("Vee") in 1952; they had two sons together, Sam Jr. and Stephen.

 After retiring from the roller derby, he opened Sammy Skobel's Hot Dogs Plus in downtown Mount Prospect, Illinois.
-He ran the restaurant from 1965 to 1989, when he sold it to a former employee.
-He also traveled as a motivational speaker, giving talks on "Creating a Positive Attitude for Life."
+He ran the restaurant from 1965 to 1989, when he sold it to a former employee, James Kobler Jr. He also traveled as a motivational speaker, giving talks on "Creating a Positive Attitude for Life."
 In 1982, Skobel collaborated with freelance writer Joyce Buck McDonald to write his autobiography, titled Semka.
 The jacket described the book as the "story of a determined young blind man from his boyhood in Chicago's Maxwell Street to a professional athletic career, setting a world speed skating record."

 Skobel was diagnosed with Alzheimer's disease in his late 80s.
 He died at age 92 in his home in Mount Prospect on June 9, 2018.